AVLite Documentation¶

 Features¶

-- Modular Architecture: Swap perception, planning, and control algorithms at runtime
+- Modular Architecture: Swap perception, localization, planning, and control algorithms at runtime

 - Multi-Simulator Support: Works with BasicSim (built-in), CARLA, Gazebo, and ROS2